zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 **Update - 14.02:** The bug appears only after the "automatic refresh" info-box has been dismissed.
 Scrolling in both views works perfectly fine, until the editor window is selected and a text input is given.
 The bug makes the preview jump to the point it was at before dismissing the info-box.

+**Update - 13.03:** A button has been implemented to allow [refresh of preview browser] without [scrolling to the bottom every time].

+_Test:_ I have to dig further, but the behaviour is not fully satisfactory yet (I feel like it now jumps back to the place I first activated Scroll lock).
+The button should give feedback when it is pressed.

 **]**